 - Pending -Customer/seller sends a request the status will be pending.

 - Processing – Processing means is to notify the customer/seller that your request is received and we are working on that.

-- Complete – Complete means user’s request is done as per his/her requirement.
+- Complete – Complete means user’s request is done as per their requirement.

 - Decline – Decline means the admin can simply reject the request.

 From the seller panel, the seller can send the request to update/ delete the account information.
-And seller can also access his /her Data.
+And the seller can also access their Data.

 For this, the seller will have to click on Data Request option under the seller panel as per below screenshot –